-If you are experiencing a life-threatening medical emergency call 911 or go directly to your nearest Emergency Room (ER).
+In a life-threatening medical emergency, call 911 or go directly to nearest Emergency Room (ER)

 - Free nurse (RN) visits

 - Free Physician (MD) and Nurse Practitioner (NP) appointments

 - Tuberculosis (TB) screening and testing

 - STI screening